 St. Peter’s Church provides many opportunities for people to get together and enjoy each other’s company.
-Our various fellowship groups are a great way to get to know fellow parishioners and to discover the many facets of St. Peter’s congregational personality.
-Whether you have been a member at St. Peter’s for decades or you have never been to church in your life, we invite you to try out one or several of our groups.
+Whether you have been a member at St. Peter’s for decades or you are a new visitor, we invite you to try out one or several of our groups.
 You are sure to find, given the breadth of St. Peter’s interests, a welcoming group to match your own.

-TNT is an informal gathering of those in their Twenties ‘n’ Thirties or thereabouts who worship at St. Peter’s.
+Twenties N’ Thirties (TNT) is an informal gathering of those in 20s, 30s, or thereabouts who worship at St. Peter’s.
 We gather for fellowship and fun; it’s a great opportunity to get to know some others.
-Bring a friend and join us.
+The group usually gathers for a discussion on the first Wednesday each month at a local bar–a gathering we call Brew & Beliefs.
+Bring a friend and join us!

-Start your day with Morning Prayer followed by conversation about life and faith, coffee and pastries.
+Start your day with Morning Prayer followed by conversation about life and faith, coffee and pastries at Eat, Pray, Laugh.
 All are welcome to participate.
-Tuesdays at 7:45 am in the parlor of 313 Pine Street.
+Tuesdays at 7:45 a.m. in the parlor of 313 Pine Street.

 Volunteers are needed to help prune seasonal plants, remove ivy, plant annuals, rake leaves, and general upkeep of the garden and grounds.
 The churchyard which surrounds St. Peter’s Church at 3rd and Pine Streets is a green oasis in the Society Hill neighborhood and is enjoyed by the entire community for its beautiful scenery and its history.
-The tranquil churchyard is the burial site for many notable Philadelphians, including painter Charles Willson Peale and war hero Stephen Decatur.
 No experience is necessary—our gardening group is a welcoming bunch!
 The group meets from March through November, generally once a month on Saturday mornings and Sunday afternoons.